CodingItWrong/riverbed-web/README.md

 - Run `yarn web` (starts both Metro and Webpack)

-## Building Dev/Preview Clients
+## Development

+Expo Go is currently working for iOS Simulator and Android Emulator, due to using `runtimeVersion.policy = 'sdkVersion'` in `app.json`.

+If you need a custom dev client:

 <https://docs.expo.dev/development/create-development-builds/#on-emulatorsimulator>

 - Android dev client: `eas build --profile development --platform android`
 - iOS simulator dev client: `eas build --profile development-simulator --platform ios`

+After this, run `yarn start` then press `a` or `i` to launch the app in the simulator/emulator.

+## Preview Client

+The preview client requires an Apple Developer Account on the device.

+You can install past preview client builds from https://expo.dev

-- iOS preview app: `eas build --profile preview --platform ios`
+To build a new preview client: `eas build --profile preview --platform ios`

-## Publishing JS Updates

-- Web and Mobile: `bin/deploy`
+The preview client loads the latest published `preview` build.
+This can be published with `bin/deploy`

 ## Submitting to TestFlight

+TestFlight builds can be used by any device added as internal testers.

 - `eas build --profile production --platform ios`
 - `eas submit --platform ios`